 Marie Adrien Persac, Norman’s Chart of the Lower Mississippi (1858)

 In the South, westward expansion in the early nineteenth century led to the rise of the “Cotton Kingdom,” a region that relied on enslaved labor to grow cotton.
 Producing cotton used to be a long and laborious task.
 But in 1793, Eli Whitney’s invention of the cotton gin, a machine that quickly separated the seed from the cotton, revolutionized production.
-To turn southern states like Georgia, Alabama, Mississippi, and Louisiana into cotton-producing regions, White settlers and the US government expelled Cherokee, Creek, and other Indigenous communities from their homelands.
+To turn southern states like Georgia, Alabama, Mississippi, and Louisiana into cotton-producing regions, white settlers and the US government expelled Cherokee, Creek, and other Indigenous communities from their homelands.
 The most infamous forced displacement was that of the Cherokee on the Trail of Tears from Georgia and Tennessee to Oklahoma in 1838.

 Between 1800 and 1860, planters also imported about one million enslaved people from the “Old South” (Virginia, Maryland, North Carolina, and South Carolina) to the Cotton Kingdom.
-In the late eighteenth and early nineteenth centuries, many White Americans had expected Black slavery to die out due to land exhaustion in the Old South and the 1808 ban of the international slave trade.
+In the late eighteenth and early nineteenth centuries, many white Americans had expected Black slavery to die out due to land exhaustion in the Old South and the 1808 ban of the international slave trade.
 But the development of the Cotton Kingdom revitalized slavery, causing devastating family separations and numerous dehumanizing experiences for enslaved people.

 Marie Adrien Persac, Norman’s Chart of the Lower Mississippi, details (1858)